How to Properly Shut Down Ubuntu Linux: A Complete Guide

 sudo shutdown 17:00

-You can also specify the wait time before shutting down.
-For example, to shut down in 15 minutes, use the command options below:
+You can also set a delay before the shutdown happens.
+For instance, to shut down in 15 minutes, use the following command:

 sudo shutdown +15